 For cross-country skis to perform as intended, they need a means of momentarily sticking to the snow in order for you to push off.
 This function was originally accomplished by applying underfoot a temperature-specific wax that would stick to the snow.

 That meant you had to apply glide wax to the tips and tails of your cross-country skis for gliding purposes.
-And, you had to apply grip wax to the grip zone in order to push off.
+And, then, you had to apply grip wax to the grip zone in order to push off.
 Combined, this constitutes a lot of work just to be able to head out to the local park for a brief winter adventure.
-And, often people would apply the incorrect grip wax (for the type and temperature of snow) and wind up slipping everywhere.
-On top of that, grip wax such as Klister is super messy with which to work.
+And, often people applied the incorrect grip wax (for the type/temperature of snow) and end up constantly slipping whenever they pushed off.
+Lastly, grip wax such as Klister can be super messy with which to work.

 So, waxless cross-country skis were conceived.